 Interested in learning more about solar panel quality?
 Check out EnergySage’s solar panel quality rating system.

 Solar Energy System Maintenance

-Degradation Rate – The degradation rate measures the rate at which a solar panel’s power output degrades or decreases over time.
+Solar Panel Degradation Rate – The solar energy degradation rate measures the rate at which a panel’s power output decreases over time.
 Typically, degradation rates for quality panels are below 1% / year.
 Ideally, you want this number to be as low as possible.
-Taking into account degradation rates is important for calculating your system’s lifetime return on investment.
+SunPower solar panels offer the industry best degradation rate at 0.32% / year.

 Temperature Coefficient of Power – The output of a solar panel is inversely proportional to the temperature of the panel.
 In other words, as temperature increases, panel performance decreases.
 The Temperature Coefficient of Power quantifies this relationship between heat and power output.
 It’s expressed as: % Power / °C. The smaller the temperature coefficient of power, the better the panel will perform at higher temperatures.
 If you happen to live somewhere hot, a low temperature coefficient will be important in maximizing your system’s efficiency.

 Manufacturer Background – It’s also important to know something about the panel manufacturer.
 A financially stable company is more likely to honor its warranties if your system fails.
 Additionally, you can expect that a well-rooted company with a strong reputation will provide more customer support and be more open to customer feedback.
 For those that like to buy American, you’ll want to understand where the panels and components are being manufactured.
 Doing some homework on the manufacturer is a great way to lower the risk of your solar investment and to ensure that all of your goals are being met.